 Hello fellow readers,

-Hardy from zone 5 to 8 (some say 9), like other clematis Clematis ternifora, formerly known as C.maximonicziana, likes cool feet and sunny heads.
+Hardy from zone 5 to 8 (some say 9), like other clematis Clematis terniflora, formerly known as C.maximonicziana, likes cool feet and sunny heads.
 That means cool roots and sunny foliage for those of you who don’t think of plants as having people-parts.
 I have one happy Sweet Autumn Clematis doing fine in afternoon shade.
 Mulch generously or shade roots with a companion plant such as a low growing hydrangea.
-Ruby Slippers Oakleaf Hydrangea, Hydrangea quercifolia is a favorite that comes to mind.
+Ruby Slippers Oakleaf Hydrangea, Hydrangea quercifolia, is a favorite that comes to mind.

-Others besides Curt are not fans of my sweetie including our industry’s woody plant guru, Michael Dirr.
+Others besides Curt are not fans of my sweetie, including our industry’s woody plant guru, Michael Dirr.
 As written in the Manual of Woody Plants, its “Probably the easiest clematis to grow as it seems to thrive with neglect.”
 Perfect!
 Then adds it’s “Extremely vigorous to the point of viciousness.”
-There there worrywarts.
+There, there, worrywarts.
 Maybe his Georgia garden location has something to do with it.
-Dirr did end with kudos saying the “soft fragrance is delightful and I’ve allowed the plant to scramble over crape myrtles.”
+Dirr did end with kudos saying the “soft fragrance is delightful, and I’ve allowed the plant to scramble over crape myrtles.”
 Delightfulness overcomes viciousness.
 Garden dilemmas?
 Askmarystone@gmail.com